otrivedi/Deep-learning-Grade-Detection-Project/README.md

 The CNN can be run by the following steps:

-Parsing the main datset: Main_Dataset_Parsing.py (converts the main video_front file into individual frames) Parsing to segmented images: Road_segmentation.py
+Parsing the main datset: Main_Dataset_Parsing.py (converts the main video_front file into individual frames)

+Generating a corresponding segmented dataset: Road_segmentation.py

 Running the final CNN model: DLmodel_final_CNN.py Visualizing the CNN model: CNNmodel_Visualization.py